DioxusLabs/dioxus/README.md

 ## Fantastic documentation

 We've put a ton of effort into building clean, readable, and comprehensive documentation.
-All html elements and listeners are documented with MDN docs, and our docsite runs continuous integration with Dioxus itself to ensure that the docs are always up to date.
+All html elements and listeners are documented with MDN docs, and our Docs runs continuous integration with Dioxus itself to ensure that the docs are always up to date.
 Check out the [Dioxus website](https://dioxuslabs.com/learn/0.6/) for guides, references, recipes, and more.
-Fun fact: we use the Dioxus website as a testbed for new diouxs features - [check it out!](https://github.com/dioxusLabs/docsite)
+Fun fact: we use the Dioxus website as a testbed for new Dioxus features - [check it out!](https://github.com/dioxusLabs/docsite)

 <div align="center">
   <img src="./notes/docs.avif">